- Share this article on Facebook

 - Share this article on Tumblr

-A new Web series produced by Reveille about a driving school instructor starring Craig Robinson of NBC’s “The Office” and Volvo’s new C30 hatchback premieres Aug.
-15 on MSN.
+NEW YORK — A new Web series produced by Reveille about a driving school instructor starring Craig Robinson of “The Office” and Volvo’s new C30 hatchback premieres on MSN Aug.
+15.

-Reveille came up with the concept for “Mr. Robinson’s Driving School” and took it to MSN, which signed a first-look deal with Reveille about 18 months ago.
-MSN then pitched the idea to Volvo, a long-term advertising partner typically interested in innovative online marketing campaigns.
+Reveille came up with the concept for “Mr. Robinson’s Driving School” and took it to MSN — which signed a first-look deal with Reveille about 18 months ago — and then MSN pitched the idea to Volvo, a long-term advertising partner typically interested in innovative online marketing campaigns.

 Volvo signed up to finance the show, its first Web series in the U.S., and is using it as the lead marketing initiative for its new C30 four-seat hatchback, which is likened to the Mini Cooper and aimed at a younger market than most of Volvo’s vehicles.

 The Swedish automaker was involved in the earliest stages of the show’s development, with the producers working to integrate the C30’s marketing themes and “attitude” into the series.

 “MSN put Reveille and Volvo together and we jointly developed the concept and the show,” said Howard Owens, managing director, co-head of domestic television and head of digital at Reveille.
 “The car is integral to Craig’s mission and his heroic journey, and that journey is ultimately to prove he’s the best driving instructor in town.
 It made sense that his sidekick would be his car.”

 Owens said Robinson names his car and commiserates with it during the series, mirroring some of the themes of Volvo’s C30 marketing campaign, which focuses on style, performance and individuality.
 “We integrated aspects of Volvo’s marketing campaign into themes for the new show without bastardizing the concept or jeopardizing the story,” he said.
 “Volvo put no restrictions on us in terms of the kind of content we could make.”